 - #6 best value among public universities nationally (U.S. News & World Report)

-- #6 nationally in online graduate computer and IT programs (U.S. News & World Report)
+- #6 nationally in online graduate computer and information technology programs (U.S. News & World Report)

 - #7 best value for out-of-state students among public universities (Kiplinger’s)